Migration to OVN¶

 Pause the Neutron API units

-juju run neutron-api/0 pause juju run neutron-api/1 pause juju run neutron-api/2 pause
+juju run-action neutron-api/0 pause juju run-action neutron-api/1 pause juju run-action neutron-api/2 pause

 Wait for the deployment to settle.